thoomson/AutoInstallWPinAWS/README.md

 ![ipswitch.com](https://blog.ipswitch.com/hs-fs/hubfs/prateek-add-user-aws-iam-2.png?t=1543273056029&width=831&name=prateek-add-user-aws-iam-2.png)

-5. to set the permissions, choose 'Attach Existing Policies Directly' and in the Policy Filter type 'AmazonEC2FullAccess', you can choose any permission level, but in this example I'll click on the checkbox next to 'AmazonEC2FullAccess' and then click the 'next' button.
+5. To set the permissions, choose 'Attach Existing Policies Directly' and in the Policy Filter type 'AmazonEC2FullAccess', you can choose any permission level, but in this example I'll click on the checkbox next to 'AmazonEC2FullAccess'.
+Then repeat this step with 'AmazonSNSFullAccess' and then click the 'next' button.

 ![ipswitch.com](https://blog.ipswitch.com/hs-fs/hubfs/prateek-add-user-aws-iam-3.png?t=1543273056029&width=972&name=prateek-add-user-aws-iam-3.png)